Sweet Dog

 Bleeding that spurts or won't stopAn emergency: apply pressure and go.

-A grass seed or object lodged in the skin, eye, ear or noseYou don't dig it out, you have it removed.
+A grass seed or object lodged in the skin, eye, ear or noseRemoval by the vet, never by digging into the wound yourself.

-A wound turning red, hot, swollen or weepingA sign of infection to have checked.
+A wound turning red, hot, swollen or weepingA sign of infection to get looked at.

-When in doubt, a trip "for nothing" is always better than an infection found too late.
+When in doubt, a trip to the vet "for nothing" always beats an infection found too late.

 2. Pet first aid: wounds and bite injuries, American Veterinary Medical Association (AVMA)